gduclaux/FieldMoveProjectImporter_QGIS/README.md

 ## Install

-The **FieldMoveProjectImporter** plugin can be installed directly from *QGIS Plugins manager*.
+The **FieldMoveProjectImporter** plugin can be installed directly from *QGIS Plugins Manager*.
 Make sure _show also experimental plugins_ is selected in the Plugins Manager's settings.

 Alternatively, or if you'd like the latest version you can save this repository to disk as a [zip file](https://github.com/gduclaux/FieldMoveProjectImporter_QGIS/archive/refs/heads/main.zip).
 Use *QGIS Plugins Manager* to load directly the FieldMoveProjectImporter plugin from zip file.
 If in doudt about plugin installation from a zip file watch this [short video](https://www.youtube.com/watch?v=AUQouvFyt34).